PPF-Alpine/LS_global_alpine_biodiversity/README.md

 # General info

-This repo contains all R code used to process and analyse data for the outputs of the article "Contrasting patterns of alpine biodiversity across mountains and taxa" (Schultz et. al, under review)
+This repo contains all R code used to process and analyse data for the outputs of the article "Contrasting patterns of alpine biodiversity across mountains and taxa" (Schultz et. al, under review).
+This work has been developed for the [Past, Present and Future of Alpine Biomes Worldwide (PPF) project](https://mountainsinmotion.w.uib.no/)! 🏔🌎

 ## Main structure of the Repo

-This repo follows a template structure for R projects developed by Ondrej Mottl (<https://ondrejmottl.github.io/>)
+This repo follows a template structure for R projects developed by [Ondrej Mottl](<https://ondrejmottl.github.io/>)

 -   R / 01_Data_processing: Folder for sourcing, restructuring and joining data to create the species checklists
 -   R / 02_Main_analyses: Folder where main (richness) analyses of the paper are done